 Believe it or not, all of the commotion in this photo -- the huge crowd, the reporter, the man in the top hat -- is caused by what looks like an oversized squirrel in top hat man's arms.
 It's actually a groundhog known as Punxsutawney Phil, and each year on Feb.
-2, for more than a century, a groundhog like this one has been brought out before the crowd in Punxsutawney, Pa.
+2, for more than a century, a groundhog like this one has been brought out before a crowd gathered in Punxsutawney, Pa.
 As the story goes, if Phil sees his shadow, it means six more weeks of winter weather.
 If he doesn't, then it means an early spring is on the way.
-This year the famous groundhog saw no shadow and predicted an early spring.
-He did not however predict whether the nearby Pittsburgh Steelers will win Sunday's Super Bowl.

 Punxsutawney Phil isn't above letting his likeness be used for promotional merchandising purposes.
-Hopefully he gets a cut of the proceeds from the big party that precedes his appearance.
+Hopefully he gets a cut of the proceeds.

 As you might imagine, the men in tuxedos and top hats have a special place in the groundhog day apparatus.
-They belong to the inner circle, the group in charge of taking care of Phil throughout the year and also planning the yearly festivities.
-In this 2012 photo, the group is reading aloud a proclamation that the celebrated groundhog did NOT see his shadow and that six more weeks of winter were ahead.
+They belong to the inner circle, the group in charge of taking care of Phil throughout the year and planning the yearly festivities.

-The groundhog day festivities take place in Gobbler's Knob, a wooded area a couple of miles outside of Punxsutawney.
+The groundhog day party takes place in Gobbler's Knob, a wooded area a couple of miles outside of Punxsutawney.
 Here a pair of revelers seeking a souvenir get their picture taken in front of the entrance.

-Actor Bill Murray, no stranger to unusual roles throughout his career, played the lead role in a film that brought worldwide fame to the groundhog day festivities in Punxsutawney.
-The movie "Groundhog Day" starred Murray as a newscaster stuck in a hellish temporal loop, where each day plays itself out exactly as did the last.
-It's safe to say the term "groundhog day" has even entered the lexicon: If you're stuck in a day of repetitive tasks, just tell people you're having a groundhog day -- they'll know what you mean.
+Actor Bill Murray, no stranger to unusual roles, played the lead in a film that brought even greater fame to groundhog day.
+The movie "Groundhog Day" starred Murray as a newscaster stuck in a hellish temporal loop, where each day plays itself out exactly as did the previous one.
+Thanks to the movie, the term "groundhog day" has even entered the lexicon: If you're stuck in a day of repetitive tasks, just tell people you're having a groundhog day -- they'll know what you mean.

 Groundhogs are also known as woodchucks or marmots.
 They're the largest members of the squirrel family and can climb trees, as well as swim.
 They'll typically weigh about 13 pounds (6 kilograms) and hibernate in underground burrows after the first frost.
 They'll eat grasses, plants, fruits and even tree bark.

-A groundhog prepares to retreat into its burrow.
+Here's a groundhog preparing to retreat into its burrow.